marxin/texi2rst-generated/sphinx/gccint/addressing-modes.rst

   a valid way to legitimize the address.
 But often a machine-dependent strategy can generate better code.

-.. index:: LEGITIMIZE_RELOAD_ADDRESS
+.. macro:: LEGITIMIZE_RELOAD_ADDRESS (x, mode, opnum, type, ind_levels, win)

-MacroLEGITIMIZE_RELOAD_ADDRESS(:samp:`{x}`,:samp:`{mode}`,:samp:`{opnum}`,:samp:`{type}`,:samp:`{ind_levels}`,:samp:`{win}`)A C compound statement that attempts to replace :samp:`{x}`, which is an address that needs reloading, with a valid memory address for an operand of mode :samp:`{mode}`.  :samp:`{win}` will be a C statement label elsewhere in the code.
+  A C compound statement that attempts to replace :samp:`{x}`, which is an address that needs reloading, with a valid memory address for an operand of mode :samp:`{mode}`.  :samp:`{win}` will be a C statement label elsewhere in the code.
   It is not necessary to define this macro, but it might be useful for performance reasons.

   For example, on the i386, it is sometimes possible to use a single reload register instead of two by reloading a sum of two pseudo registers into a register.
 On the other hand, for number of RISC processors offsets are limited so that often an intermediate address needs to be generated in order to address a stack slot.
 By defining ``LEGITIMIZE_RELOAD_ADDRESS`` appropriately, the intermediate addresses generated for adjacent some stack slots can be made identical, and thus be shared.

   *Note*: This macro should be used with caution.
 It is necessary to know something of how reload works in order to effectively use this, and it is quite easy to produce macros that build in too much knowledge of reload internals.

   *Note*: This macro must be able to reload an address created by a previous invocation of this macro.
 If it fails to handle such addresses then the compiler may generate incorrect code or abort.

   .. index:: push_reload

   The macro definition should use ``push_reload`` to indicate parts that need reloading; :samp:`{opnum}`, :samp:`{type}` and :samp:`{ind_levels}` are usually suitable to be passed unaltered to ``push_reload``.

   The code generated by this macro must not alter the substructure of :samp:`{x}`.
 If it transforms :samp:`{x}` into a more legitimate form, it should assign :samp:`{x}` (which will always be a C variable) a new value.
   This also applies to parts that you change indirectly by calling ``push_reload``.

   .. index:: strict_memory_address_p

   The macro definition may use ``strict_memory_address_p`` to test if the address has become legitimate.

   .. index:: copy_rtx

   If you want to change only a part of :samp:`{x}`, one standard way of doing this is to use ``copy_rtx``.
 Note, however, that it unshares only a single level of rtl.
 Thus, if the part to be changed is not at the top level, you'll need to replace first the top level.
   It is not necessary for this macro to come up with a legitimate address;  but often a machine-dependent strategy can generate better code.

-.. function:: bool TARGET_MODE_DEPENDENT_ADDRESS_P(const_rtx addr,addr_space_t addrspace)
+.. function:: bool TARGET_MODE_DEPENDENT_ADDRESS_P (const_rtx addr, addr_space_t addrspace)

   This hook returns ``true`` if memory address :samp:`{addr}` in address space :samp:`{addrspace}` can have